natrixdev/Discord-Server-Boost-Botter/README.md

 # We give you free tokens in [this file](https://github.com/natrixdev/Discord-Server-Boost-Botter/blob/main/tokens.txt)

 ### Config:
+Please note : tokens in the tokens.txt file are free tokens that can be already used.
+Use your tokens to use the script.
 The modules should install automatically, if you have a problem feel free to send me a dm on discord `natrix#4526`

 ## Note: